will-lp/Diameter/README.md

 # Diameter
-A DPS meter addon for World of Warcraft inspired by Skada.
+A DPS meter addon for World of Warcraft.

+Diameter features page navigation inspired by Skada.
+Right click will navigate to details while left click will navigate up.